tayalsakshi2619/CodingTask/README.md

 The output of the rest endpoints can be accessed in the format of xml or json based on your choice.
 I have added this dependency to support xml return type: jackson-dataformat-xml<br>

 I have deployed the application to a Linux EC2 instance and configured it to run as a backend service.
-You can use this link to access the endpoint:<br>
+You can use following links to access the endpoints:<br>
 http://ec2-13-56-137-243.us-west-1.compute.amazonaws.com:8080/primes/v1/20  OR http://13.56.137.243:8080/primes/v1/20<br>
 http://ec2-13-56-137-243.us-west-1.compute.amazonaws.com:8080/primes/v2/56  OR http://13.56.137.243:8080/primes/v2/56<br>

 Note: Above links aren't operating with https protocol and will throw site not secure error.<br>

+Alternatively, you can access the above project through postman as well.<br>